erikw/nestedtext-ruby/README.md

 # Validate
 result = coercer.validate(data)

-if result.valid?
+raise result.error.to_s unless result.valid?

+# Now we have validated data of the right type specified in the schema!
 servers = result.value

-  # Now 'servers' is known to be valid and have the types specified in the schema.
-  # Thus, we can use it now!
+# Let's use the values for something in our app...
 stable_servers = servers.select { |server| server['stable'] }
-  # Not a meaningful sum - just demonstrating that 'port's are integers and not strings anymore!
+# Not a meaningful sum - just demonstrating that 'port' values are integers and not strings anymore!
 port_sum = servers.map { |server| server['port'] }.sum
-else
-  puts result.error
-end
 ```

 # Installation